RACV is reminding all road users to exercise extra caution around school zones as students return to classrooms across the state.

 “We know from experience that direct feedback from Victorians makes a difference, and helps governments make decisions about where to invest to improve our roads.”

-Since the last My Melbourne Road in 2023, RACV has tracked upgrades and improvements made to 11 intersections and roads that respondents had previously highlighted as priorities.
+Since the last My Melbourne Road in 2023, RACV has tracked upgrades or planned improvements to 11 intersections and roads that respondents had previously highlighted as priorities.

 This year, RACV has worked with the National Transport Research Organisation (NTRO) to analyse 365 of Melbourne’s intersections.
 Based on crash history, traffic volumes and intersections design, RACV and NTRO have identified the 84 most dangerous intersections in Melbourne.
 Grouped into seven urban areas, these 84 intersections saw 771 crashes over the past five years – a clear signal that more needs to be done.
 RACV is now inviting Victorians to identify these intersections and tell us where the government should prioritise road safety improvements.